Antonio-MI/mar-menor-chl/Docker/README.md

 # Docker for automatic map generation

 A Docker container has been created to automate the entire map generation process, requiring only a date as a parameter.
+The image was generated for Linux

 ## User Guide